okamoto-shinichi-eng/follower-tracker-fanza/README.md

-# FANZA Games Follower Tracker
+# FANZA Games Follower Tracker (CSV only)

-This project tracks the daily follower count of @fanzagames_jhg on X (formerly Twitter) via scraping.
+This project tracks the daily follower count of @fanzagames_jhg and:

-## Features

-- Uses Selenium to scrape follower count.
+- Saves timestamped follower count to `logs/followers.csv`
-- Runs daily at 9:00 JST via GitHub Actions.
+- Runs daily at 9:00 JST via GitHub Actions
-- Appends data to `logs/followers.csv`.

-## Usage

-1. Clone the repo.
-2. Push to GitHub.
-3. GitHub Actions will run automatically every day.
+- No external services (Google Sheets, SendGrid) required